-Australia's Great Barrier Reef is filled with nonstop underwater action, making it a veritable playground for scuba divers of all levels.
-As the world's largest reef system, the GBR stretches 1429 miles along Australia's east coast and covers an area of more than 134,000 square miles.
-With such a massive natural habitat, the GBR is overflowing with all manner of marine life: The area's teeming ecosystem boasts approximately 380 species of coral, 2000 species of fish, 4000 species of mollusks, 500 species of seaweed and six out of seven of the world's sea turtles.
+The largest reef system, the GBR stretches 1,429 miles along Australia's east coast and covers an area of more than 134,000 square miles.
+With such a massive natural habitat, the GBR is overflowing with all manner of marine life: The area's teeming ecosystem boasts hundreds of species of coral, thousands of species of fish and six out of seven of the world's sea turtles.

 If you're planning a dive trip to the GBR, here are seven dive sites that you should definitely check out:

 Plentiful trevally and surgeonfish and other schooling species congregate over these shallow, hard-coral gardens in the Ribbon Reefs, which also offer stellar night diving with plentiful nocturnal activity.